Eagle Peak (Washington)

-Eagle Peak is a 5958 ft mountain summit on the west end of the Tatoosh Range which is a sub-range of the Cascade Range.
-It's located south of Mount Rainier, within Mount Rainier National Park, and immediately east of Longmire.
+Eagle Peak is a 5958 ft mountain summit in Lewis County of Washington state.
+It is set on the west end of the Tatoosh Range which is a sub-range of the Cascade Range.
+It is located south of Mount Rainier, within Mount Rainier National Park, and immediately east of Longmire.
 Eagle Peak was originally known as Simlayshe, a Native American word meaning eagle.
 George Longmire anglicized the name to Eagle Peak.
-The four mile Eagle Peak Trail leads to views of Mount Rainier.
+The four-mile Eagle Peak Trail leads to views of Mount Rainier.
 The summit of Eagle Peak requires scrambling.
 Precipitation runoff on the peak drains into the Nisqually River.